Printed media in the Soviet Union: Late developments

-Letters to Editor
+Letters to the editor

 Originally, Vladimir Lenin argued that criticism should be channeled through letters to the editor and would assist in cleansing society of its problems.
 He believed that public discussion would facilitate the elimination of shortcomings and that open expression of problems would create a significant feedback mechanism for the leadership and for the country as a whole.
 Lenin's ideas in this regard were not carried out by Joseph Stalin and Nikita Khrushchev, who apparently believed the party needed no assistance from the people in identifying problems.
 But in 1981, Leonid Brezhnev created the Central Committee Letters Department, and later Andropov called for more letters to editors to expose corruption and mismanagement.
 Konstantin Chernenko advocated that greater "media efficacy" be instituted so that newspapers, for example, would carry more in-depth and current analyses on pressing issues.
 Gorbachev expanded the flexibility allowed by giving newspapers leeway in publishing letters critical of society and even critical of the government.

 Newspaper letters departments usually employed large staffs and handled extremely high volumes of letters daily.
 Not all letters were published because they often dealt with censored subjects or their numbers simply posed too great a burden for any one newspaper to handle.
 The letters departments, however, reportedly took their work very seriously and in the late 1980s were used by the press to encourage the population to improve society.

 Letters to editors on a great number of previously forbidden topics also elicited responses from the population that could be manipulated by the Soviet newspapers to influence public opinion in the desired direction.
 Because party members made up the majority of active newspaper readers, according to polls conducted in the Soviet Union, they wrote most of the letters to the editor.
 Thus, their perspectives probably colored the newspapers' letters sections.